nice-game-hints/machinarium/city/penthouse/berta.md

 order: 60
 ---

-You've got the lamps - now you just need to get down to the basement.
+You've got the lamps.
+Now you just need to get down to the basement.

 # What is the symbol?
 A very fancy star!
 Unlike the other drawing, though, the one you draw does need to be accurate.